tailaiwang/Tenacious-Tanks/README.md

                     Rescaled tank images which can now sit on the terrain while moving an at rest.
                     Began tank object class (deals with health, damage, etc).
 February 5th, 2018: Cameron finihsed angle and movement inputs from users.
 February 6th, 2018: Cameron created turn process.
-Each player has a selection phase ans shoot phase.
+Each player has a selection phase and shoot phase.
                     Tailai created and implemented turn images for each user.
 February 7th, 2018: Cameron finished movement restriction for tanks.
 (Can only move up to 50 pixels left or right during selection phase)
 February 8th, 2018: Cameron started bullet class.